Steve-Fenton/jekyll-boilerplate/_pages/about/getting-started.md

 ## Using Jekyll Boilerplate as a GEM

-gemfile
+Add the following to your `Gemfile`:

-    gem "fenton-jekyll-boilerplate", "~> 0.0.1"
+gem "fenton-jekyll-boilerplate", "~> 0.0.8"

-_config.yml
+gem "fenton-jekyll-plugin", "~> 0.0.4"

+Add the following to your `_config.yml`:

 theme: fenton-jekyll-boilerplate

-When you first set up your site, it's worth adding a set of files that makes sure you have all features available.
+plugins:
+  - fenton-jekyll-plugin

+Run `bundler` before you run `jekyll serve`.

-### Folders
+### Additional Files and Folders

+You can download the latest [starter pack](https://github.com/Steve-Fenton/jekyll-boilerplate/actions/workflows/build-jekyll.yml) by selecting the latest run and clicking on "starter-pack" in the artefacts.

 - `_authors/`: Sample author data, which you can replace / extend
 - `articles/`: This contains the list page that supports pages lists of articles

-### Files

-- `favicon.ico`: A default icon, or replace it with your own

 Jekyll version < 4.3.0